Before You Read Any Further

 • Compatible With: Paleo, Peanut Free, Legume Free, Seed Free, GAPs, SCD

 There seems to be a nut butter or spread for just about every tree nut out there these days.
 If you’re allergic to all tree nuts, skip this category.
-If you’re allergic to one or some tree nuts (and are certain it’s safe to consume others), look for brands that sell a single nut option and call companies.
+If you’re allergic to one or some tree nuts (and are certain it’s safe to consume others), look for brands that sell a single nut option and call companies (I’ve listed a few for you below).

 If you’re allergic to corn, you’ll need to make sure that the raw sourcing of the nuts are safe for you, and you may need to make your own at home (a NutraMilk is great for this).
-Check out The Philosopher’s Stone Ground brand (the single ingredient almond butter only) which could work for you.
+Check out Philosopher’s Foods brand (the single ingredient almond butter only) which could work for you.
+I’d also suggest looking into this pecan butter as well.

 As of January 2025, in the United States, the FDA will no longer classify coconut as a tree nut for the sake of labeling laws.
 Coconuts are drupes, not botanical tree nuts.
 If you are allergic to coconut, be sure to read labels carefully.